sven-cork/love-art/README.md

 ### Performance/Accessibility

-- Google Chrome Developer Tools Lighthouse feature was used to test Performance and Accessibility which achieved over 90% for all pages.
+Google Chrome Developer Tools Lighthouse feature was used to test Performance and Accessibility.
+For the desktop version of Lighthouse a score over 90% were achieved for all pages and test categories.
+For the mobile version of Lighthouse all pages apart from Enrollment received a score above 90%.
+The Enrollment page received an inital score in the 70% range.
+Lighthouse Opportunity section recommended optimising the size for image 'enrollment.jpeg' (700Kb).
+Using TinyPNG service 'enrollment.jpeg' was compressed to 400Kb and subsequent re-run of Lighthouse Mobile test achieved 82% performance score.

+### Lighthouse Desktop version test outcome

 <details>
 <summary>Home</summary>